harveyAJ/curriculum-vitae/README.md

 # My CV

+I'm using this as a playground for trying out a few technologies.
+Sure, using Terraform to deploy my cv to a Cloudflare Pages site is overkill, but it's also fun :)

-Meant to host this on an S3 bucket (thought that'd be more fun?) but ended up hosting in Cloudflare, for simplicity (and £££ savings).
+I initially meant to host this on an S3 bucket (thought that'd be more fun?) but ended up hosting in Cloudflare, for simplicity (and £££ savings).
 There is also good support in Terraform for Cloudflare, so all good.

-Built using the (free) StartBootstrap 'Resume' theme
+Built using the (free) StartBootstrap 'Resume' theme.

-I'm using manual deploy with wrangler CLI as opposed to GitHub integration in Cloudflare
+I'm using manual deploy with wrangler CLI as opposed to GitHub integration in Cloudflare (again, not exactly for practicality)

-# Deploy manually to Cloudflare
+## Manual deployment

 First, as a prerequisite: